Security & Privacy

 did:privy:...) internally, star names publicly, and wallet addresses on-chain.
 No real names or personal emails are stored anywhere in the system. - KYC without PII storage: Bridge.xyz handles identity verification on their hosted pages.
 The network receives only approval/rejection status -- no personal data.

-- ElGamal confidential transfers (Planned): Solana Token-2022 includes an ElGamal-based confidential transfer extension. ƒxyz plans to enable this for Florin transfers, allowing amount-private transactions verified on-chain.
+- ElGamal confidential transfers (feature-flagged): Solana Token-2022 includes an ElGamal-based confidential transfer extension.
+Code exists at

 _acl, circle-levelpropertyACL, and tier-privacy fallbacks control who can see what data. - Tiered access: Different membership tiers control visibility of financial data, governance details, and network metrics.